-Including HEOP administrative direction, counseling, academic guidance, remedial/developmental education, summer academic programs, tutoring, academic support, and similar academic activities related to special testing, counseling and guidance services during the screening potential enrollees.
+Including HEOP administrative direction, counseling, academic guidance, remedial/developmental education, summer academic programs, tutoring, academic support, and similar academic activities related to special testing, counseling, and guidance services during the screening of potential enrollees.

 - 1. Salaries for Professional Staff, including the HEOP Director, as well as salaries for assistant directors, counselors, faculty, professional tutors, and professional counselors, should be recorded under Code 15 Professional Salaries. - 2.
-The pay for HEOP students employed as a HEOP work-study program and Educational Assistants should be recorded under Code 16.

-- 3. Costs of consultants and other contractual services should be recorded under Code 40 Purchased Services. - 4.
+The pay for HEOP students employed as a HEOP work-study program, Educational Assistants, and part-time tutors and counselors should be recorded under Code 16 Support Staff Salaries. - 3.
+Costs of consultants and other contractual services should be recorded under Code 40 Purchased Services. - 4.
 Other Academic Support Services deemed allowable under sec.
-6451 of the Education Law and Section 152-1.5 of the Commissioner's Regulations for HEOP, including special testing, tutoring or guidance services, should be recorded under the appropriate FS-10 category. - Fee waivers may be granted by the test examining agency for low-incomefamily/students.
+6451 of the Education Law and Section 152-1.5 of the Commissioner's Regulations for HEOP, including special testing, tutoring or guidance services, should be recorded under the appropriate FS-10 category. - a.
+Fee waivers may be granted by the test examining agency for low-income-family/students.
 Waivers should be sought before using HEOP funds for testing services. - b.
 Payments related to helping students apply for and prepare for graduate or professional school are allowed.
-This includes preparation materials, guides, classes, fees for exams for graduate and professional schools and for professional licensure, and travel to and from test centers.
+This includes preparation materials, guides, classes, fees for exams for graduate and professional schools and for professional licensure.
 It is necessary to retain waivers on file as well as receipts for expenditures in this category consistent with the accounting and purchasing procedures of institutional policy, along with all agreements between the institution and contractor(s) and reports provided by the contractor. - c.
 The rate for fringe benefits cannot exceed the actual rate paid by the institution and should be recorded under Code 80 Employee Benefits.